mokagio/mokacoding/metallo/src/posts/2016-05-12-nsdateformatter-json-date.md

 - Espresso
 ---

-_I always had to look this up, so I though I should write a little memo post about it_ 😊.
+_I always have to look this up, so I though I should write a little memo post about it_ 😊.

-As mobile developer we often have to work with JSON APIs, and they often have dates.
+As mobile developers we often have to work with JSON APIs, and they usually have dates.

 JSON itself doesn't have a date type, so dates are represented as strings.
 The